waterholeforum/docs/deploying.md

 php artisan icons:cache
 ```

+### OPcache

+Since Waterhole and the Laravel framework include a lot of PHP files, you can get a significant performance boost by [enabling OPcache](https://www.php.net/manual/en/opcache.installation.php).
+If using Laravel Octane, ensure that the `opcache.enable_cli` flag is on.

 ### Laravel Octane

 To supercharge your community's performance, you can use [Laravel Octane](https://laravel.com/docs/10.x/octane).
 Refer to the Laravel documentation to learn more about how to set up Octane.